General information about how foundation training is organised at Royal United Hospitals Bath NHS Foundation Trust

 All Foundation curriculum teaching sessions are held in the postgraduate centre.

-F1 Trainees are expected to attend 60 hours of in-house teaching.
-F2 Trainees are expected to attend a minimum of 60 hours teaching as a combination in-house and Regional Teaching sessions.
-Trainees will be expected to maintain their personal e-portfolio.
+F1 doctors are expected to attend 60 hours of in-house teaching.
+F2 doctors are expected to attend a minimum of 60 hours teaching as a combination in-house and Regional Teaching sessions.
+Foundation doctors will be expected to maintain their personal e-portfolio.
 This is to ensure they record their competences and development.

 Communication within the trust environment is carried out via email so an NHS.net email address is essential.